 Since the effluent at the point of discharge is the receiving water at R-001, receiving water sampling at R-001 is discontinued.
 A new receiving water monitoring station (R-002) is established at the Highway 395 Bridge to evaluate compliance with numeric surface water limitations and to provide additional data to establish site specific objectives (see VI.B.1. above).
 The Receiving water monitoring requirements for station R-002 are as follows.

-- Twice per year (April and October, reflecting wet and dry seasons) for: ammoniaunionized, ammonia total, boron, chloride, copper, fluoride, nitrate-nitrogen, nitrogen-total, dissolved phosphate, sulfate, and TDS. - Monthly for field parameters consisting of: dissolved oxygen, electrical conductivity, pH, temperature, and turbidity.
+- Quarterly for: ammonia-unionized, ammonia total, boron, chloride, fluoride, nitratenitrogen, nitrogen-total, phosphate-total, sulfate, and TDS. - Quarterly for field parameters consisting of: dissolved oxygen, electrical conductivity, pH, temperature, and turbidity.